feuilletton/AvatarBot/README.md

 ____

 ### Commands:
-1. '_/change_on_' -> Set avatar if you have power supply. ( Use command as caption for a photo )
+1. '_/change_on_' -> Set avatar if you have electricity. ( Use command as caption for a photo )
-2. '_/change_off_' -> Set avatar if you havent power supply. ( Use command as caption for a photo )
+2. '_/change_off_' -> Set avatar if you havent electricity. ( Use command as caption for a photo )
-3. '_/create_off_' -> Add candle on your photo and set this as avatar if you havent power supply.
+3. '_/create_off_' -> Add candle on your photo and set this as avatar if you havent electricity.
 Use square photo for this.
 4. '_/get_session_string_' -> Print your session string.
 5. '_/get_user_id_' -> Print id for user who send message.